Fingerprint scanner

-Fingerprint scanners are a type of biometric security device that identify an individual by identifying the structure of their fingerprints.
+Fingerprint scanners are a type of biometric security device that identifies an individual by identifying the structure of their fingerprints.
 They are used in police stations, security industries, smartphones, and other mobile devices.

 Fingerprints

-People have patterns of friction ridges on their fingers, these patterns are called the fingerprints.
+People have patterns of friction ridges on their fingers called fingerprints.
 Fingerprints are uniquely detailed, durable over an individual's lifetime, and difficult to alter.
-Due to the unique combinations, fingerprints have become an ideal means of identification.
+Due to the unique combinations, fingerprints have become a means of identification.